 Further subject specialism is provided by United Learning’s subject advisors.
 These advisors are subject experts who help teachers link the subject discipline to our students’ daily experience in the classroom.
 Subject advisors meet regularly with Heads of Department across United Learning and facilitate the collaborative development of curriculum resources that enables the implementation of the subject curriculum.

-As a mastery curriculum our students study fewer topics in greater depth, with the expectation that we don’t move on to the next topic until all students have a secure understanding of the current topic.
-Our Key stage 3 curriculum provides students with the time and space to gain this secure understanding.
+As a mastery curriculum our students study fewer topics in greater depth.
+Our Key stage 3 curriculum provides students with the time and space to gain secure understanding of these topics.
 In our lessons we expect to see all students grappling with the same challenging content, with teachers providing additional support for students who need it.
 Rather than moving on to new content, our higher attainers produce work of greater depth and flair.